Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

 \myskip \mypar{Total agreement.} There are several challenges to proving the correctness of this relatively simple algorithm.
-Even if an agent has a dominant counting cut in its view, using it to compute the Input Frequency function may lead to incorrect results, because \cref{eq:1} might not hold in that view.
-Additionally, the rule that permits agents to discard messages could potentially result in a situation where all agents have an incorrect dominant counting cut, yet none of them updates its view, preventing any progress from being made.
+Even if an agent has a dominant counting interval in its vista, using it to compute the Input Frequency function may lead to incorrect results, because \cref{eq:1} might not hold in that vista (cf.~\cref{o:notvista1}).
+Additionally, the rule that permits agents to discard messages could potentially result in a situation where all agents have an incorrect dominant counting interval, yet none of them updates its vista, preventing any progress from being made.

-The next lemma addresses these difficulties.
-We say that two agents \emph{agree} on a counting cut $C$ at round~$t$ if both of their views at round~$t$ contain isomorphic copies of $C$.
-There is \emph{total agreement} on $C$ if all agents in the system agree on $C$.
+The next lemmas address these difficulties.
+We say that two agents \emph{agree} on a counting interval $\mathcal I$ at round~$t$ if both of their vistas at the end of round~$t$ contain isomorphic copies of $\mathcal I$, and $\mathcal I$ is actually a counting interval in both vistas.
+There is \emph{total agreement} on $\mathcal I$ if all agents in the system agree on $\mathcal I$.